 Stipend and benefits

 Loma Linda University Medical Center is located in a vast metropolitan area east of Los Angeles known as the Inland Empire.
 It is considered to be the crossroads of Southern California.
-The beaches of Newport, Laguna, and Malibu are only 60 to 90 minutes to the west, with swimming, kayaking, sailing, surfing among other watersports.
+The beaches of Newport, Laguna, and Malibu are only 60 to 90 minutes to the west, offering swimming, kayaking, sailing, surfing among other watersports.
 Also 60 minutes to the west is downtown Los Angeles, with its top-quality restaurants, world-renowned museums, opera, theater, and other cultural opportunities.
 Just 90 minutes south is San Diego.

 Those who enjoy snow skiing have easy access to the San Bernardino Mountains, only 45 to 60 minutes to the north.
 During the spring, summer, and fall seasons, these forested mountains also provide first-rate hiking, backpacking, mountain biking, fishing, and rock climbing.
 Water-skiing and sailing are also an option at nearby Lake Arrowhead, Big Bear Lake, and Lake Perris.